gvwilson/thirdbit/src/fiction/bear/index.md

 Noxy hadn't realized just how many soldiers were in Apple Bridge until she saw them all standing at attention in rows in the front courtyard.
-She started counting, but stopped when Mope said, "Eighty, plus Sergeant Dambu and her two apprentices, and Erasmus over there.
+She started counting, but stopped when Mope said, "Eighty, plus Sergeant Inambu and her two apprentices, and Erasmus over there.
 He's not part of the troop's regulation fighting strength any more, not since he lost that leg, but he keeps the horses happy."